The Turing Test (video game)

-The Turing Test is a first-person puzzle video game developed by Bulkhead Interactive and published by Square Enix Collective.
+The Turing Test is a first-person puzzle video game developed by Bulkhead and published by Square Enix Collective.
 The game was released for Microsoft Windows and Xbox One in August 2016, for PlayStation 4 in January 2017, for Nintendo Switch in February 2020, and for Stadia in May 2020.

 Gameplay

 The Turing Test is a puzzle video game with gameplay experienced from a first-person perspective.
 The player assumes the role of Ava Turing, an International Space Agency (ISA) engineer working at a research station located on Europa, one of Jupiter's moons.

 The puzzles involve distributing power through a special tool that can collect and fire power spheres into special receptacles to unlock doors or activate other machinery in the game.
 As the player progresses, additional elements are introduced, including the ability to observe scenes and activate certain objects via the station's monitoring cameras, and control mobile robots that can be used to explore levels.